zio/zio/docs/datatypes/concurrency/ref.md

 > _**Warning**_:
 >
-> The big mistake to creating a `Ref` is trying to store mutable data inside it, which doesn't work.
-The only way to use a `Ref` is to store **immutable data** inside it.
-We are otherwise not provided atomic guarantees, which means we can have collisions and race conditions.
+> A big mistake when creating a `Ref` is trying to store mutable data inside it.
+A`Ref` must be used with **immutable data**.
+Otherwise, we lose our atomic guarantees, which can lead to collisions and race conditions.

 The following snippet compiles, but it leads to race conditions due to a mutable variable being provided to `make`: